lucasbasquerotto/env-base/docs/pod/mattermost/README.md

 These examples deploy a pod with containers containing a Mattermost service connected to a Postgres database.

-See http://github.com/lucasbasquerotto/ext-pod/tree/master/mattermost for more details.
+See the [environment base file](../../../exampĺes/mattermost.yml) for details about the deployment.

+More details can be seen at http://github.com/lucasbasquerotto/ext-pod/tree/master/mattermost.